-Learn about trends in the Restaurant Business and where to find more info about how to open your own Restaurant Business.
+Learn about the restaurant industry and find information on how to start a restaurant business.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

 NAICS Code: 722511, SIC Code: 5812

-This Restaurant business market research report summary is from Euromonitor which also sells a full version of this report.
+These restaurant and consumer foodservice business market insights are derived from Euromonitor which sells a full version of their report.

 - Both the chain restaurant and single location restaurant markets are segmented by age, geography, income, and household characteristics.

 - On average, people spend 5.6% of their income eating out, but consumers with large discretionary incomes spend more at restaurants.
 The richest twenty percent in the US generates the largest amount of revenue for the industry overall, by far; however, they spend less money at chain restaurants than single location.

 - Furthermore, age trends tend to be correlated with discretionary income.
 For this reason, baby boomers and young unmarried adults with no children spend more eating out than other age groups.

 - Additionally, work and geographic trends have been increasing the demand for eating out.
 Time-strapped workers are eating out more to save time and will have meetings at chain restaurants at the expense of their respective companies.
 Business and government organizations were estimated to have accounted for 9.6% of chain restaurant revenues in 2020.

 Additional information on restaurant customers can be found in a variety of trade associations and publications, including: